toopher/toopher-ruby/README.md

 ```

 #### Dependencies
-'ToopherAPI Ruby Client depends on the oauth and json gems.  'gem' will make sure these are installed.
+'ToopherApi Ruby Client depends on the oauth and json gems.  'gem' will make sure these are installed.
 To install manually:
 ```shell
 $ gem install oauth
 $ gem install json